markfalk/markfalk.github.io/docs/self-hosting/Email/Step 7 - Configure Stalwart.md

 2025-03-20T21:44:14Z INFO Blocked IP address (security.ip-blocked) listenerId = "https", localPort = 443, remoteIp = ###.###.###.###, remotePort = 53090
 ```

-You can follow these steps:
+You can follow these steps to unblock the IP and prevent it from getting added:

 1. Remove the IP from the block list
     1. From a console in the container, either obtained from the Unraid docker UI or executing `docker exec -it stalwart-mail bash`
     1. Using the correct PASSWORD run:

         ```bash
         apt-get update && apt-get -y install curl